 While you want to support your loved one, it is not healthy for you to be at their beck and call.
-It is important to understand the difference between enabling and supporting.
-If you set boundaries but then allow your loved one to violate them it is a form of enabling.
+It is essential to understand the difference between enabling and supporting.
+If you set boundaries but then allow your loved one to violate them, it is a form of enabling.

 6. Remove Temptation

 Is your loved one coming home to you after leaving treatment?
 Make sure that the home is empty of drugs and alcohol.
 When you go out to eat, try to order non-alcoholic beverages.
 If you have friends that use, stay away from those gatherings and find new activities to enjoy together that support a sober lifestyle.

 Relapse happens.
 However, it does not mean the person you love failed.
 It simply means that, for the moment, they need extra support.
 When relapse happens, it does not mean that long-term sobriety is at risk.
 Talk to your loved one and be a support.

 Make sure that you share your concerns in a way that is kind and non-judgmental.
 Encourage them to: